mavisjheng/how-to-react/03/README.md

 ### Class Component

-- To define a React component class, you need to **extend React.Component**.
+- To define a React class component, you need to **extend React.Component**.
 The only method you must define in a class component is `render()`, and the return can only return one parent element.

-- Also called Smart Components or Stateful Components as they tend to implement logic and they can maintain its own state.

-- Class Components are more complex than function components including **constructors, lifecycle methods, render() function and state management**.
+- They're also called Smart Component or Stateful Component as they tend to implement logic and they can maintain their own state.
+They're more complex than functional component including **constructors, lifecycle methods, render() function and state management**.

 ```javascript
 // Class Component